-- The potential for adverse effects on known and unknown Aboriginal and non-Aboriginal cultural heritage values. - The potential for permanent loss of significant heritage values.
+- Potential for adverse effects on known and unknown Aboriginal and non-Aboriginal cultural heritage values. - Potential for permanent loss of significant heritage values.

-- Identify and characterise Aboriginal cultural heritage sites or areas of sensitivity in or near the project area, particularly around the former Carrum Carrum Swamp. - Identify and document known and previously unidentified places and sites of historic cultural heritage significance within and adjoining the project area, including any areas of significant archaeological interest, in accordance with the Guidelines for Conducting Archaeological Surveys (Heritage Victoria, 2008) as updated in 2013.
+- Characterise Aboriginal cultural heritage sites or areas of sensitivity in or near the project area, particularly around the former Carrum Carrum Swamp. - Document known and previously unidentified places and sites of historic cultural heritage significance within and adjoining the project area, including any areas of significant archaeological interest, in accordance with the Guidelines for Conducting Archaeological Surveys (Heritage Victoria, 2008) as updated in 2013.

-• Describe and evaluate potential and proposed design and construction method mitigation to address effects on Aboriginal and historic cultural heritage, particularly near the former Carrum Carrum Swamp.
+• Describe and evaluate potential and proposed design and construction mitigation methods to address effects on Aboriginal and historic cultural heritage, particularly near the former Carrum Carrum Swamp.